 4. Mazar I Sharif (Indica)

-One of the world’s tallest growing cannabis strains, Mazar I Sharif is legendary and originally grew in Northern Afghanistan, reaching 4 meters or more in height if in the correct, fertile conditions.
-Surprisingly enough, even with its massive height, this marijuana is actually classified as an indica, and it is quite a heavy-hitting one.
+One of the world’s tallest growing cannabis strains, Mazar I Sharif, is legendary and originally grew in Northern Afghanistan, reaching 4 meters or more in height if in the right, fertile conditions.
+Surprisingly enough, even with its massive height, this marijuana is classified as an indica, and it is quite a heavy-hitting one.

-With its potent THC content and pure, landrace genes that derive from Afghani indica, Mazar I Sharif is extremely intoxicating, producing even a narcotic-like effect if over-consumed, making it potent medicine for those suffering from physical pain and inflammation.
+With its potent THC content and pure, landrace genes derived from Afghani indica, Mazar I Sharif is highly intoxicating, producing even a narcotic-like effect if over-consumed, making it potent medicine for those suffering from physical pain and inflammation.

-Additionally, it is wonderful at alleviating insomnia or any difficulties with falling asleep.
-For hemorrhoid patients, this marijuana strain can numb any pain and fully relax the body, and promote healthy sleep patterns and restful nights, which isn’t always possible with this medical condition.
+Additionally, it is terrific at alleviating insomnia or any difficulties with falling asleep.
+For hemorrhoid patients, this marijuana strain can numb any pain and fully relax the body and promote healthy sleep patterns and restful nights, which isn’t always possible with this medical condition.

 5. Jasmine (Hybrid)

-Originally bred to be used for patients that suffer from insomnia, Jasmine has proven to be especially medicinal for a large range of ailments and difficulties, including inflammation and pain, (prevalent for those with hemorrhoids), all the way to combating nausea and indigestion.
+Originally bred to be used for patients with insomnia, Jasmine has proven to be especially medicinal for an extensive range of ailments and difficulties, including inflammation and pain (prevalent for those with hemorrhoids) and combating nausea and indigestion.
 This cannabis is well-rounded and trustworthy, particularly for medical marijuana patients.

 A unique and predominantly floral flavor profile, involving hints of lavender and rose, all melting into a sweet and smooth hitting cannabis.